I know what you’re thinking. That’s a whole lot of words and I’m not even sure this page is what I’m looking for. Let me summarize:

 I like to choose motors from manufacturers that provide thrust tables.
 Thrust tables have empirical data that show you how many grams of thrust you would have for different variables.

-An example of a thrust table can be seen here for these motors
+An example of a thrust table can be seen below for the eMax 2213kV motors.

 For simplicity, let’s say the maximum thrust of this motor was actually the highest thrust amount shown on this table.
 We’d have a maximum of 670 grams of thrust if using a 1045 prop/11V battery, or 490 grams if using 8045 prop/11V battery.